As part of the Oregon Health Authority's (OHA) commitment to improve Oregon's health care system, it has established a goal of eliminating

-In 2020, Oregon’s Health IT Oversight Council (HITOC) will update Oregon’s strategic plan for health IT for 2021 and beyond.
-HITOC’s strategic plan is for everyone in Oregon, not just Medicaid/Oregon Health Plan.
-Its statewide strategies include state agencies, hospitals, health systems, CCOs and health insurance companies, clinicians and clinic staff, technology partners, consumers/patients, and more.
-Your input on where HITOC should stay the course and where adjustments are needed is critical!
+Starting in August 2021, HITOC began updating Oregon's strategic plan for health IT for 2022 and beyond.
+HITOC's strategic plan is for everyone in Oregon, not just Medicaid/Oregon Health Plan.
+Its statewide strategies touch state agencies, hospitals, health systems, CCOs and health insurance companies, clinicians and clinic staff, technology partners, consumers/patients, and more.

 Why does this matter?